Why even great content needs amplification – 5 ways to keep your cost-per-click low

 Having images gives posts over twice the engagement than posts without images.
 But no brand worth their salt will be promoting sans images, so make sure you use images that relate to your product, choose images that are eye catching and bright, and be sure to resize them too.

 If you use text on your images, make sure it covers less than 20 percent of the image.
 While Facebook have stopped outright banning images with more than 20 percent text, your engagement will still take a nose-dive relative to more text.
-Adespresso has a list of 15 places you can find good images for your Facebook ads.
+Adespresso has a great list of 15 places to find Facebook ads images.

 Test your ads